 The concept of diversity is integrated throughout the social studies curriculum.
 Knowledge and values learning outcomes are inclusive of diverse perspectives, and encourage critical consideration of differing viewpoints as students engage in purposeful dialogue with others.
+(See page 17.)

 General and Specific Learning Outcomes